netor27/features-webapp/README.md

 # features-webapp
-This a demo site based on [this requirements](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) built with Python, Flask and KnockoutJs.
+This a demo app based on [this requirements](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) built with Python, Flask and KnockoutJs.
-This consist in a Knockout.js single page application and a Restful API with the following resources:
+This consist in a Knockout.js single page application and a Restful API.

-* features : Information about a specific feature that a client requested (title, description, priority, target date, area, etc. )

-* clients: Client name and the relationsip to features

-* areas: Area name and the relationsip to features

 This app can be started using docker or running the stand-alone service.